picosh/docs/posts/prose.md

 This page doesn't exist.
 ```

-# Post metadata
+# Post customization

-We support adding frontmatter to the top of your markdown posts.
-A frontmatter
+We support adding frontmatter to the top of your posts.
+A frontmatter looks like
-looks like the following:
+the following:

 ```md
 ---